srsran/srsRAN_Project_docs/docs/source/tutorials/source/near-rt-ric/source/index.rst

 Installation
 ************

-For the purpose of presenting the usage of E2 interface exposed by srsRAN Project gNodeB, we use the NearRT-RIC and an example KPM monitoring xApps from the ORAN SC RIC and FlexRIC frameworks.
+For the purpose of presenting the usage of E2 interface exposed by |project_name| gNodeB, we use the NearRT-RIC and an example KPM monitoring xApps from the ORAN SC RIC and FlexRIC frameworks.

 .. note::